tyrelh/battlesnake2019/README.md

 * **v2.4.1:**
   * Snake will now try to coil tighter to save space when trapped an space smaller than its body and no tails are present.
   * Scale fill score down when area less than body length and no tails are present.
+  * When doing first and second future fill search, move all snakes tails in 1 and 2 respectively.
 * **v2.4:**
   * When enemy against wall, search for new possible kill opportunities.
 * **v2.3.5:**